CAPE TOWN: CIEE – University of Cape Town

 All students enroll in the core course, which includes a service placement, choose to study either Xhosa or Afrikaans language, and complete their studies with a capstone project.

-- Courseload varies by track.
+- Courses vary by track.
+Arts and Sciences students will choose their courses from the the University of Cape Town course catalogue.
+Service Learning students will have a set curriculum which can be found on the CIEE website.
 If your track requires five courses, Students will be charged Northeastern undergraduate tuition for 16 credits.
 Should a student decide to transfer back a fifth course, he or she will then be charged an overload fee as defined on the Northeastern University Registrar’s website.
 Please note: See Cost section for additional Study Abroad fees.

 If you are interested in enrolling in a course not in our database, please send this course for evaluation.